 If our unitholders are dissatisfied with the performance of our general partner, they will have limited ability to remove our general partner.
 Unitholders initially will be unable to remove our general partner without its consent because our general partner and its affiliates will own sufficient units upon the completion of this offering to be able to prevent its removal.
-The vote of the holders of at least 662/3% of all our outstanding common and subordinated units voting together as a single class is required to remove our general partner.
-Following the closing of this offering, OTA will own, directly or indirectly, an aggregate of % of our common and subordinated units (or % of our common and subordinated units, if the underwriters exercise their option to purchase additional common units in full).
-Also, if our general partner is removed without cause during the subordination period and no units held by the holders of our subordinated units or their affiliates are voted in favor of that removal, all remaining subordinated units will automatically be converted into common units and any existing arrearages on the common units will be extinguished.
+The vote of the holders of at least 66/3% of all our outstanding common and subordinated units voting together as a single class is required to remove our general partner.
+Following the closing of this offering, OTA will own, directly or indirectly, an aggregate of 73.8% of our common and subordinated units, if the underwriters exercise their option to purchase additional common units in full).
+Also, if our general partner is removed units during the subordination period and no units held by the holders of our subordinated units or their affiliates are voted in favor of that removal, all remaining subordinated units will automatically be converted into common units and any existing arrearages on the common units will be extinguished.
 Cause is narrowly defined in our partnership agreement to mean that a court of competent jurisdiction has entered a final, non-appealable judgment finding our general partner liable for actual fraud or willful or wanton misconduct in its capacity as our general partner.
 Cause does not include most cases of charges of poor management of the business.

-Unitholders will experience immediate and substantial dilution of \$ per common unit.
+Unitholders will experience immediate and substantial dilution of \$13.28 per common unit.

-The assumed initial public offering price of \$ per common unit (the midpoint of the price range set forth on the cover page of this prospectus) exceeds pro forma net tangible book value of \$ per common unit.
-Based on the assumed initial public offering price of \$ per common unit, unitholders will incur immediate and substantial dilution of \$ per common unit.
+The assumed initial public offering price of \$20.00 per common unit exceeds pro forma net tangible book value of \$6.72 per common unit.
+Based on the assumed initial public offering price of \$20.00 per common unit, unitholders will incur immediate and substantial dilution of \$13.28 per common unit.
 This dilution results primarily because the assets contributed to us by affiliates of our general partner are recorded at their historical cost in accordance with GAAP, and not their fair value.
 Please read "Dilution."